sporto/elm-workshop/content/02-hello-world/02-first-app.md

 2. a list of HTML child nodes

     In this example, we have passed a list with a single entry: a text node.
 To create the text node, we called the `text` function, passing it a string (`"Hello"`).

-Elm function arguments are separated by spaces—none of the parentheses or spaces you might be used to in languages like JavaScript.